 How Much Do You Want to Spend on 7×35 Binoculars?

-Since the price points on these three sets of binoculars are really quite wide, that may be the strongest factor in determining which of these you’ll want to buy.
+Since the price points on these sets of binoculars are really quite wide, that may be the strongest factor in determining which of these you’ll want to buy.

 The next most important items are probably the waterproof feature and the field of view distance.
 Balance these against the most common way you intend to use them.

 7×35 binoculars are relatively rare these days.
 There’s no telling how long manufacturers will keep making them before they decide to shift their concentration to other sizes.
 If you want a new pair, you may have to act rather quickly.